Using PLD When Homeschooling in Years 1 – 6

 PLD has many resources which can assist in developing strong language and literacy skills in children.
 Many of our resources can be used across multiple ages, making them ideal for homeschooling families with several children.
 To help you get started with PLD’s programs, we have outlined below some of our recommended programs that can be easily implemented at home.

-The Time-Savers range, drawn from the phonic concepts from the text above, in a junior primary (Stage 1 and 2), middle primary (Stage 3 and 4) and upper primary (Stage 5 and 6).
-These programs have fully prepared phonic word lists, Monday through to Friday templates, flashcards and additional tasks.
+The Time-Savers range, uses the phonic concepts from the sight word sequence resource, is available in a junior primary (Stage 1 and 2), middle primary (Stage 3 and 4) and upper primary (Stage 5 and 6).
+These programs have fully prepared phonic word lists, Monday through to Friday activity templates, flashcards and additional tasks.

 Curious to know how your child’s literacy skills are developing and what PLD stage they are in?